-The Sound Technology 1000A FM Alignment Generator is an excellent stereo signal source whose design dates from the late 1960s.
-While its performance was adequate at the time, FM tuner distortion improved in later years, often falling below that of the ST-1000A itself.
+The Sound Technology 1000A FM Alignment Generator is an excellent FM stereo signal source whose design dates from the late 1960s.
+While its performance was adequate at the time, FM tuner distortion continued to improve over the years, eventually falling below that of the ST-1000A.
 Signal generator distortion sets a lower limit on aligned tuner distortion.
-The ST-1000A THD spec is 0.1% in mono and 0.2% in stereo maximum for 1-kHz modulation deviated 75 kHz.
+The maximum-THD spec for the ST-1000A is 0.1% in mono and 0.2% in stereo for 1 kHz modulation deviated 75 kHz.
 Simple circuit modification can improve these figures by an order of magnitude.
 Other modifications improve accuracy, versatility, and ease of use.

 Trimmer R105 in series with the drain sets the oscillator operating point.
 This adjustment trades distortion for reliable oscillation.
 The ST-1000A alignment instructions say to adjust R105 for about −64 dB (0.06%) THD.
-You can't go much lower and maintain reliable oscillation.
+Go much lower and the oscillator may stop.
 The internal oscillator also generates tones for dual sweep (10 kHz) and SCA (67 kHz) modes.
 Oscillation may fail at one of these frequencies first.

 A trick to linearize JFET channel resistance may not have been known when the ST-1000A was designed.
 Applying one-half of the drain signal to the gate makes any variation in channel resistance symmetrical, cancelling even-order distortion.
 This kills the dominant second-order JFET distortion product, greatly reducing THD.